JetSetIlly/Gopher2600/README.md

 * The EF cartridge format.

 * Fingerprint patterns for automated controller/peripheral selection.

+In all these instances, primary sources of information could not be found.

 Many notes and clues from the AtariAge message boards.
 Most significantly the following threads proved very useful indeed: